edubart/nelua-lang/docs/pages/overview.md

 print(p.nick) -- outputs 'Joe'
 ```

-As the compiler is implemented and runs using Lua, and the preprocess
+The compiler is implemented and runs using Lua and the preprocess
 is actually a lua function that the compiler is running, thus it's possible to even modify
 or inject code to the compiler itself on the fly.